 Commissioners in Broward County, Miami Beach, and Gainesville are currently discussing a similar ordinance.

-At that time, Ocala Post asked readers if they felt Marion County should also adopt an ordinance decriminalizing the use of marijuana (anything under 20 grams) and 99.9 percent of you voted yes.
+At that time, Ocala Post asked readers if they felt Marion County should also adopt an ordinance decriminalizing the use of marijuana (anything under 20 grams) and the majority of you voted yes.

 Becky Boland wrote, “Marijuana is not worthy of a criminal offense, the amount of money spent on inmates for these charges is crippling.
 Marion County should follow suit, but we probably won’t.”

 Lori Zarzana Perkins wrote, “About time!
 Fill the jail with pedophiles instead of potheads.
 Let’s keep the jail space for the really bad people.”

 Ocala Post reached out to the Marion County Board of County Commissioners and asked, “Would the BOCC ever consider decriminalizing marijuana possession for anything under 20 grams?”

 Marion County Public Information Officer Elaine DeIorio McClain wrote, “Commissioner Arnett has been working with the Sheriff and others regarding a new ‘civil citation program’ that offers certain first-time arrestees of non-violent offenses the opportunity for a first arrest to be handled through a civil citation process.”